supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 >**Note:**
 >All segment attributes are created and added to `TagCollection` object using the meta tags of current project and stored in a file after serialization to json.
->All segment attributes are extracted from json files and serialized into a `TagCollection` object to manage them.
+>All segment attributes are extracted from json files and serialized into `TagCollection` object to manage them.
 >

 # Demo data